CodyMang/ChitChat_Web/README.md

-# ChitChat_Web
+# ChitChat Web
-A web application for sending messages
+A web application for sending messages using React and Java Spring Boot